samskivert/scala-pf-rethink/README.md

 drowning the performance differences of the different approaches in the performance overhead of double execution of the gaurds, or not.

-The titles below are the actual implementations of for `PartialFunction`.
-The implementations for `PartFuncPlus`, 'SemiFunc`, and `Collector` are semantically the same, but differ in technical details.
+The titles below are the actual implementations for `PartialFunction`.
+The implementations for `PartFuncPlus`, `SemiFunc`, and `Collector` are semantically the same, but differ in technical details.
 See the source for further details.

-The following results were obtained in the following environment:
+The reported results were obtained in the following environment:

     Linux yonami 2.6.35-24-generic #42-Ubuntu SMP Thu Dec 2 02:41:37 UTC 2010 x86_64 GNU/Linux